eliudio/crawl4ai-project/README.md

 ## code cleanup

 Ask AI to cleanup
-1) what is each file and is it still relevant? for example, is grok/key.py still being used? remember: everything we currently do starts with scripts from services or tools.
-So I guess, I'm basically asking if directory grok and events are still relevant
-2) introduce code coverage tool
-3) write unit tests to cover 100% of code
+1) introduce code coverage tool / write unit tests to cover 100% of code
-4) restructure the code, new directory structure
+2) restructure the code, new directory structure
 - introduce a subdirectory for common, local and server
 - put specific python scripts in these directories, specific to these purposes, common, local and serve
 - create directories tools/export with export scripts